November 21–23, 2019

 5. Selling and Price Adjustments During the Sale (Alumni and Students)

-- Please review the 2012-2018 Art Sale Pricing Data for pricing guidance
+- Please review the Historic Sales and Pricing Data for pricing guidance

 - Price adjustments are allowed at any time during the sale.